-COE commissioners oversee procedures governing the operation and responsibilities of the Code of Ethics, the Lobbyist Registration Ordinance, and the Post-Employment Ordinance.
-They also make probable cause determinations on alleged ethics violations, advise and make recommendations in support of the Code and Ordinance policies and procedures.
+Commissioners meet monthly and oversee the procedures governing the operation and responsibilities of the three local ethics ordinances: the Code of Ethics, the Lobbyist Registration Ordinance, and the Post-Employment Ordinance.
+They also make probable cause determinations on alleged ethics violations and advise and make recommendations based on the policies, procedures, and requirements of the local ethics ordinances.

-Our commissioners perform a vital service to the community and are dedicated to building a strong ethical culture in Palm Beach County, overseeing and accomplishing the intent of the Code of Ethics, creating good practices in the area of government ethics, and placing a strong focus on applying procedural justice, responsible stewardship, accountability, and transparency.
-Serving as a commissioner for the COE requires considerable experience, substantial commitment, and impeccable credentials.
-Good leadership from COE commissioners has been the catalyst of the COE's many accomplishments and successes.
-Their work is invaluable and helps create and build a stronger foundation of ethical understanding, behavior, and practices in local government.
+Palm Beach County Commission on Ethics Commissioners perform a vital service to the community.
+They are dedicated to building a strong ethical culture in Palm Beach County, overseeing and accomplishing the intent of the Code of Ethics, creating dood practices in government ethics, and placing a strong focus ethics training, procedural on iustice. responsible stewardship, accountability, and transparency.

+Serving as a Palm Beach County Commission on Ethics Commissioner requires considerable experience, substantial commitment, and impeccable credentials.
+Their work is invaluable and helps build a stronger foundation of ethical understanding, behavior, and practices in local government.